gamesbook/protograf/docs/source/terminology.rst

    should **not** be used for display |dash| the rest are displayed as normal
 -  **radii** - if given a value of ``True`` will cause the radii of a ``Polygon``or ``Hexagon`` to be shown
+-  *paths* - a list of one or more pairs of *compass directions*, representing two edges of a hexagon shap,e between which a line |dash| straight or an arc |dash| is drawns
 -  **perbis** - if given one or more numbers will cause the perpendicular bisectors |dash| lines from centre to the middle of the edges |dash| of a ``Polygon`` or ``Hexagon`` to be shown; edges are numbered from the